 Mishergas was incorporated in 2014 as a culmination of our experiences, working as consultants and environmental developers for a varied range of projects.
 Drawing from a wide range of over 50 years of aggregate experience, Mishergas seeks to utilise appropriate technologies, innovative solutions and best practices to address current demands and subsequent threats to the environment.
 By developing a good business model from the use of these technologies, we are thereby able to have a far wider impact.

 Using this formula, our company mentors and develops businesses, community groups and individuals who are interested in making a positive difference in their environmental practices.

-Mishergas has developed a process that utilises tyre recovery in what we believe is the most efficient and cost effective way.
+Mishergas has developed a process that utilises end of life tyre recovery in what we believe is the most efficient and cost effective way.
 We combine “best in the class” technologies to achieve this.

 – Recycling waste.

 – Reducing landfill, pollution & toxic leachate.

 – Upcycling materials into products that can be sold and used again.

 – Offsetting approximately 70,000 tonnes of C02 a year (the equivalent of over 120 million trees)

 The Mishergas Process also produces heat or power which can be used in many ways depending on location.

 Mishergas has the unique flexibility to be able to create a process that can be adapted for each client’s unique needs.